brokenkernel/improvtools/docs/content/en/docs/development/structure.md

 The base infra for the application is in `/infrastructure` and should have dependencies on nothing else.

+The components for the application is in `/components` and should have dependencies on nothing else except infrastructure.
+These are composable typically.

 TODO: make into chart
 TODO: make into multi-module project so that `internal` actually helps.